wimvanderbauwhede/wimvanderbauwhede.github.io/_posts/articles/2025-01-18-the-real-problem-with-AI.md

 * The hype creates an expectation of huge growth in demand for AI.
 Data centre companies have to start building capacity before this demand is realised, even if it never materialises.
 As a result, data centre capacity is being built up right now at an unprecedented scale.
 * This requires electricity generators to provision capacity for those future data centres, even if they would never be used.
-* Without growth in demand, electricity generators would phase out fossil fuel generation because generating electricity from renewable sources is more cost-effective.
+* Without strong growth in demand, electricity generators would phase out fossil fuel generation because generating electricity from renewable sources is more cost-effective.
 Because of the AI hype, they are no longer phasing out fossil fuel generation as they want to maximise generation capacity to maximise future profits.
 New fossil fuel powered electricity plants are being developed as a result [[1]](#1) and existing ones are kept open for longer [[2]](#2).
 * As electricity generators of course want to optimise current profits as well, they want to sell all the electricity they can generate, rather than let plants idle.
 * And so global emissions from electricity generation are not decreasing at all, and are even expected to rise in the near future.
 This at a time when we need to reduce global emissions urgently and drastically.